sabrinahu5/starter-project-2023-v2/README.md

    SECRET_SUPABASE_CONNECTION_STRING="postgresql://postgres:YourDatabasePasswordHere@db.abcdefghijklmnopqrst.supabase.co:5432/postgres"
    ```

-   You should not share these keys publically, especially the `SECRET_SUPABASE_CONNECTION_STRING`.
+You should not share these keys publicly, especially the `SECRET_SUPABASE_CONNECTION_STRING`.
 Note that this project uses a package from the popular [T3 stack](https://create.t3.gg/) to validate and provide typesafety to environment variables in `env.mjs` (more on this below).
 When using these environment variables in your code, you can import them from `env.mjs`. `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are used in the codebase itself and are thus included in this file. `SECRET_SUPABASE_CONNECTION_STRING` is used only in a helper script in `package.json` and not in the app itself, so it doesn't need to be validated.

 #### Supabase Database Setup

 1. In your Supabase project dashboard, navigate to `SQL Editor` in the left sidebar, then click `(+) New Query` > `New blank query`.
 If you wish, you can rename the query from "Untitled Query" to something else by clicking the dropdown in the left sidebar.
 2. In your starter code, there is a `setup.sql` file containing a SQL script that will set up the database for you.
 Copy the entire contents of the file and paste it into your new query.
+   - You should also read through the script to see what it does.
+The most important part is the trigger that updates the `profiles` table when a new user signs in through Supabase Auth.
 3. Run the query with the button in the bottom right or by pressing `cmd` + `return`.
 In the results panel, you should see the message `Success.
 No rows returned`.

+#### Supabase + Google Authentication Setup

+Supabase offers user authentication through a wide range of providers (email + password, email magic link, OAuth, etc.).
+This starter project uses Google OAuth for user authentication, as it is among the most secure methods and should be widely applicable for many clients.

+To set up user authentication:

+1. Follow the instructions in the **Prerequisites** and **Application code configuration** sections in Supabase's Google OAuth documentation [here](https://supabase.com/docs/guides/auth/social-login/auth-google).
+   - When creating your Google Cloud project, use your Harvard Google account, use the `college.harvard.edu` organization, and select "Internal" user type.
+This is the quickest setup for development, but it limits your app to Harvard users.
+Make sure to change to "External" user type for handoff/deployment to your client; this will take time to verify your app!
+   - We're not using Google's pre-built configuration.
+The "Signing users in" section has already been completed, but you can read through it for more info.
+It's particularly helpful if you plan to connect your to additional Google services or APIs.
+2. Login to your Supabase dashboard and navigate to Authentication (left sidebar) > URL Configuration > Redirect URLs > Add URL, and add the following URL: `http://localhost:3000/auth/callback`.
+   - Supabase's auth workflow needs to redirect to the `/auth/callback` route after login in order to properly store the user session in cookies.
+Thus, we need to add this route to our list of allowed redirects in our Supabase project!
+   - This config works fine for development.
+When deploying a production build, make sure to navigate to the same location in your Supabase dashboard and update both the **Site URL** and **Redirect URLs** to match your website/deployment! (i.e. Site URL should be `http://mywebsite.com` and Redirect URL should be `http://mywebsite.com/auth/callback`.)

+Check out the [Supabase Auth documentation](https://supabase.com/docs/guides/auth/server-side/nextjs?queryGroups=router&router=app) for more explanation on how Supabase Auth works with Next.js, as well as helpful guides for switching authentication providers if you need!

+##### User auth workflow + security explained

+When a user logs in, Supabase stores info about the user in the `users` table in the `auth` schema.
+This table is internal to Supabase and cannot be edited to store additional user info.
+Thus, in the `setup.sql` script we ran earlier, we created a `profiles` table in the `public` schema, which is the part of the database that is accessible and configurable.
+We also added a database trigger that creates a new row in the `profiles` table whenever a new user signs in.
+The `id` of the new row in `public.profiles` matches the `id` of the new user in `auth.users`.
+Thus, you can manage the columns in the `profiles` table to structure the user-associated data your app needs (e.g. email, display name, biography, etc).

+If you need to remove a user from your Supabase project (e.g. so that they can sign in "for the first time" again), you should remove their corresponding row from `public.profiles`.
+You can then navigate to Authentication > Users and delete their corresponding user.

+Finally, note that the `setup.sql` script enables row-level security (RLS) for the `profiles` table it created.
+Whenever you modify your database schema (e.g. adding/editing tables), make sure to **enable and properly configure the RLS policies for your tables**.
+This is very important for creating a **secure app** for your client!
+BaaS platforms such as Supabase allow us to skip the trouble of setting up a backend, but that also means that you have to be extra careful to set up correct security policies in your platform’s settings, because you’re not implementing them in your code.

 #### Supabase CLI Setup